Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects: Work in progress and initial experiment setup

 \section{Work in progress and initial experiment setup}

 As initial experiment setup, we re-simulated the methodology presented in \cite{Granberry2025a} by applying it to TriType.c program, which was selected from the online interface of the PathCrawler tool available in the Frama-C ecosystem.
 The program was analysed using the original workflow -- combining Large Language Models (LLMs) with symbolic outputs from PathCrawler and EVA -- to generate ACSL specifications.
 The use of PathCrawler provided concrete path-based input/output examples that guided the LLM toward generating more context-relevant and semantically aligned annotations.
 Figure \ref{fig:pathcrawler_output} shows the output of the Pathcrawler tool.
 Our plan is to conduct experiments with simple and complex programs, representing a diverse set of procedural constructs and control flows, allowing us to evaluate the methodology across a realistic and varied set of inputs.
-We have created a public repository on GitHub \verb"https://github.com/arshadbeg/OVERLAY2025_SupportingDocs.git" to add resources.
+A repository of related resources is available at \url{https://github.com/arshadbeg/OVERLAY2025_SupportingDocs.git}.